ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Of course we want to use the specification programmatically.
 Suppose we create our backend service with AWS Lambda (serverless).
-I stay with AWS native tools and will use SAM to deploy the Lambda functions and my API.
+I'll keep to AWS native tools and will use SAM to deploy the Lambda functions and my API.
 SAM allows you to use an OpenAPI specification to create your API Gateway.

 In your SAM template define the API Gateway resource by referencing you OAS.